tonghuikang/blog/_posts/2022-11-13-resume-comment-template.md

 # Completeness of Context

+The bullet point should not be generic that anyone in the field can simply use.
-The bullet point should be clear on which system or product are they working on.
+The bullet point should be clear on exactly which system or product are they working on.
-Some resumes use terminologies that require Googling, or are not even Google-able.
-Readers should not be required to query external sources to understand the resume.

 > It is not clear exactly which feature or system you worked on. (e.g. What is "solve and remediate privacy problems"?)
 >
 > You mentioned that you implemented a chatbot for [company].
 What does the chatbot do?
 >
 > You mentioned that you "created a new web application with React".
-What is a web application?
+> Give some details by explaining the features you created, and what the websites were for.
 >
+> Consider writing bullet point that does not apply to any role.

+Some resumes use terminologies that require Googling, or are not even Google-able.
+Readers should not be required to query external sources to understand the resume.

 > You mentioned you worked on [product name].
 It is not clear what [product name] is.